AngelaWebbTech/Basic-Math-Practice/README.md

 # Basic Math Practice

-This project could be written in a much more simple way, but the purpose of it is to provide a place to practice various aspects of procedural programming in java.
+This project could be written in a much more simple way, but I am a student, and the purpose of this game is to provide a practice area for various aspects of procedural programming in java.